dkhundley/yogalab-website/README.md

 ## Technical Stack
 This website is built largely using the JavaScript framework known as `Next.js` and deployed to the `Vercel` platform.
 Next.js is built on top of another JavaScript framework known as `React`.
+In addition to `Next.js` and `React`, this site makes heavy use of `Tailwind CSS` to help manage the look and feel of the site.

 In order to make alterations to this site on your local machine, you will need to install **Node.js**.
 This is the core package manager for installing `Next.js` and JavaScript packages in general.
 I personally used **Visual Studio Code (VS Code)** as an IDE to help me build this site, but VS Code is not a hard dependency.
 For transparency, I largely made use of **GitHub Copilot** as an AI coding tool to help build this website.
 To ensure transparency and understandability of this code base, I personally reviewed all AI-generated code and annotated all code appropriately with human readable comments that I wrote myself.